tkt3/contrast/README.md

 ## Installation (jekyll-remote-theme method)

-You can also create an empty repo, add `index.html` and `archive.html` files, which can be empty but need to contain a front matter, and add add this to your `_config.yml`:
+You can also create an empty repo, add `index.html` and `archive.html` files, which can be empty but need to contain front matter, and add this to your `_config.yml`:

 ```yaml
 remote_theme: niklasbuschmann/contrast